cdl-geneseo/geneseo-dictionary/C/Captains.md

 # Captain's

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Captain's

 Created by  Zachary Arthur, last modified on Nov 24, 2008

 NN Refers to Captain Morgan's Rum; &quot;Hey man, could I have a sip of your captain's?&quot;